NICTA/scoobi/README.md

 ---------------------------

 `DList` objects are merely nodes in a graph describing a series of data computation we want to perform.
-However, at some point we need to specify what the inputs and outputs to that compuation are.
+However, at some point we need to specify what the inputs and outputs to that computation are.
 We have already seen this in the previous example with `fromTextFile(...)` and `persist(toTextFile(...))`.
 The former is an example of *loading* data and the latter is an example of *persisting* data.